abdallahelattar/MCQCorrector/README.md

 - Last challenge is the scanning process, which doesn't align the images vertically, so you may find a scanned image slightly rotated to the right or left, you'll need to handle this in your preprocessing system.

-These are mainly the challenges that you'll need to handle while building your correction algorithm.
+These were mainly the challenges that I needed to handle while building the correction algorithm.